 8 – Travel during less crowded seasons

-Most Americans visitors will want to see the Swiss Alps during winter and the Greek islands during summer.
+Most American visitors will want to see the Swiss Alps during winter and the Greek islands during summer.

 But that is the time everybody else will be there.

 Even the most famous destinations will lose their splendor once they are overcrowded.

 For this reason, if you travel in the off-season, you may find less people and more in every site you read about.

 You will also be able to find cheaper accommodation and transportations tickets and tours.